microsoft/pxt/common-docs/offline.md

 ## Web application

-**[MakeCode](@homeurl@)** is an **HTML5 web application** that's automatically cached locally when first viewed in your browser.
-After the web app is loaded and once the code blocks have compiled for the **first** time, you will have everything you need to continue working without an internet connection.
-This is true for the all of the blocks you see in the editor when it's first loaded.
+**[MakeCode](@homeurl@)** is an **HTML5 web application** that's automatically cached locally (saved to your computer or device) when first viewed in your browser.
+After the web app has loaded you will have everything you need to continue working without an internet connection.
 If you decide to add a [package](/packages), it's possible that you'll again need to connect to the internet to allow the code in the new package to compile.

 ### How does it work?